 STAGE FOUR: Side effects

 Did anyone order some nappy rash, a mild fever, a sudden disinterest in food, localised pain and a runny nose to go with their child’s new teeth?
 Of course they didn’t, but it was the particularly feisty hand we were dealt.
 In terms of the nose, baby nasal spray worked a treat.
-In terms of the food, fruit purees that we’d kept in the fridge made it passed his lips when hot food and milk wouldn’t.
+When it came to food, fruit purees that we’d kept in the fridge made it passed his lips when hot food and milk wouldn’t.
 In terms of the pain, Calpol was again the saviour.
 And in terms of the nappy rash, since all the treatment creams did was make his butt redder and his mood darker, we found ourselves going back to basics and washing him in the sink the moment he’d peed or pooped.
 This, along with some Bepanthen nappy rash prevention cream, eventually solved the issue.

 STAGE FIVE: Biting

-Who needs teething keys when you our little man had daddy’s fingers, mummy’s shoulder, the table, the cot, all your toys, supermarket trolleys, any prop given out at a baby class and a bunch of other things to tuck his teeth into?
+Who needs baby teething keys when you our little man had daddy’s fingers, mummy’s shoulder, the table, the cot, all your toys, supermarket trolleys, any prop given out at a baby class and a bunch of other things to tuck his teeth into?

 STAGE SIX: Peace

 Phew, it’s over.
 Baby has got his front teeth at the top and bottom.
-Let’s celebrate, as the rest of this teething journey is bound to be a walk in the park in comparison with what’s just gone on.
+Let’s celebrate, as the rest of this baby teething journey is bound to be a walk in the park in comparison with what’s just gone on.